-A new feature to the PCG Claiming System is the addition of the status column which is used to prompt the user when edit checks are triggered.
+An integral feature of the PCG Claiming System is the addition of the status column which is used to prompt the user when edit checks are triggered.
 These edit triggers have been put in place to flag any disparities or questionable costs reported - for example, if a reported salary appears to be too high for a reported job category.
 This mechanism has repeatedly proved successful in catching erroneous costs reported before certification of the report.